redders7/waluetown/README.md

 As a hungry customer, I want to be able to look for the best quality and cheapest deals near me to satisfy my hunger.

-## Project Idea
+## Proposed Core Features

-We aim to build a mobile app which has the following features:
+We aim to build a mobile app which has the following core features:

 - Food vendors can showcase their discounted food items
 - Users can search for nearby stalls which offer discounted food items